marektomas-cz/nice-ez-300k-ai-odpad/README.md

 # NICE Scripting Solution

-## Enterprise-grade In-App Scripting Solution for Laravel
+## Enterprise-grade In-App Scripting Solution with Deno Sidecar Architecture

 This project implements a secure, scalable in-app scripting solution for multi-tenant Laravel applications, designed to meet enterprise security and performance standards.
+The solution has been enhanced with a Deno sidecar architecture for improved security and performance.

 ## Architecture Overview

 The solution follows a layered architecture with strict security boundaries:

 - **Client Interface Layer**: User-friendly script management with syntax highlighting
-- **Security Layer**: Permission validation, rate limiting, and input sanitization
+- **Security Layer**: Enhanced AST-based security analysis, permission validation, and rate limiting
-- **Execution Engine**: AST-based secure JavaScript analysis
+- **Execution Engine**: Secure Deno sidecar for isolated script execution
+- **Monitoring Layer**: Comprehensive Prometheus metrics with kill-switch capabilities
 - **Data Layer**: Comprehensive logging and audit trails

 ## Key Features